Skip to content

 What’s the best free SwatchSeries alternative for TV shows?

 Peacock’s free tier.
 It carries full seasons of NBC sitcoms including The Office, Parks and Recreation, and 30 Rock, plus live news clips.
 Tubi has more titles overall, but Peacock has the deeper TV catalog people search for most.
-The free tier runs ads, a modest amount per hour during sitcom episodes in our testing.
+The free tier runs a modest amount of ads per hour during sitcom episodes.

 Can I watch new release movies for free?